-If a child or young person is found guilty of breaching an order or commits a further offence during the period of an order, the court will have various options available depending on the nature of the order.
-The primary aim of the court should be to encourage compliance and seek to support the rehabilitation of the child or young person.260
+1. If a child is found guilty of breaching an order or commits a further offence during the period of an order, the court will have various options available depending on the nature of the order.
+The primary aim of the court should be to encourage compliance and seek to support the rehabilitation of the child.298

-18-2 Conditional discharge
+17-2 Conditional discharge

-- 2. Section 81 of, and sch.2 to, the SC provide for where a defendant commits a new offence during the period of a conditional discharge.261 Where it is proved to the satisfaction of the court by which an order for conditional discharge was made that the person in whose case the order was made has been convicted of an offence committed during the period of conditional discharge, the court may re-sentence the offender for the original offence: sch.2, paras.6, 7. - 3.
+- 2. Section 81 and schedule 2 SC provide for where a defendant commits a new offence during the period of a conditional discharge.299 Where it is proved to the satisfaction of the court by which an order for conditional discharge was made that the person in whose case the order was made has been convicted of an offence committed during the period of conditional discharge, the court may re-sentence the offender for the original offence: schedule 2, paras.6, 7. - 3.
 Where the court has power to re-sentence an offender, the court may deal with the offender in any way in which it could deal with them if they had just been convicted before it of the offence.
 But if the offender was aged under 18 at the time of the conviction leading to the conditional discharge, the court must treat them as being of that age during re-sentence: s.402(1), (2). - 4.
-In proceedings before the Crown Court for breach of a conditional discharge, the question of whether the person is in breach of a conditional discharge shall be determined by the court and not by the verdict of a jury: sch.2, para.7(3).
+In proceedings before the Crown Court for breach of a conditional discharge, the question of whether the person is in breach of a conditional discharge shall be determined by the court and not by the verdict of a jury: schedule 2, para.7(3).

-18-3 Reparation order
+17-3 Reparation order